tyallen22/PyHand_Earth/README.md

 For a smooth experience, users should review the following special comments, which include important instructions, tips, and suggestions.

 - This project is designed to run on a dedicated Linux (Ubuntu 20.04) machine.
 Because of certain limitations that are inherent with Virtual Boxes and Microsoft's Windows Subsystem for Linux (WSL), Webcams cannot be counted on to reliably operate on these substitute platforms.
-- During the setup installation, multiple libraries upon which the program is dependendent will be download, and so please be a little patient during this process.
+- During the setup installation, multiple libraries upon which the program is dependendent will be downloaded, and so please be a little patient during this process.
-- Also, please note, as explained further below, that due to dependencies that are required in order for the other pip installed libraries to <i>play nice together</i>, certain libraries will need to be sudo-apt installed (as previously cleared by J.B.).
+- As noted further below, due to dependencies that are required in order for the principal pip installed libraries to <i>play nice together</i>, certain other libraries will need to be apt-get installed (as previously cleared by J.B.).
 - This package requires Google Earth Pro desktop to be installed on the local machine.
 If it is not already installed, the Google Earth Pro application automatically will be installed the first time you run the program.
 A relatively large neural network learning model .h5 file also will be downloaded.
 Consequently, please make allowances the first time you run the program.
 - This project requires many other pip3 installed high-performant libraries to work in unison, which due to all the threading involved, was not the easiest task to accomplish.
 Therefore, please also be patient while these libraries load and initialize.
 Whereas some projects may require only one or two such libraries, this one incorporates TensorFlow/Keras, OpenCV, PyQt, maplotlib, and numpy, among others.
 Consequently, it may take a few seconds for the user interface to fully load, and for certain video windows to open and close.
 - Because of the inherent physical limitations of an ordinary Webcam, the hand gesture prediction will work most accurately when a blank, light-colored (e.g., white or cream) wall is positioned behind the user.